 , and 82.32.200

-While encouraged to request a supervisory conference, any person receiving a personal liability assessment may elect to forego the supervisory conference and proceed directly with an appeal of the assessment.
+While encouraged to request a supervisory conference, any person receiving a personal liability assessment may elect to forego the supervisory conference and proceed directly with an administrative review of the assessment.
 Refer to WAC 458-20-100

-for information about the department's administrative appeal procedures, including how to timely file a petition for appeal.
+for information about the department's informal administrative reviews, including how to timely file a petition for review.